warotm/peter/README.md

 1. The user pastes an anonymised conversation transcript into the text area.
 2. The application formats the text and sends it to the Gemini API with a specialised prompt.
-3. The Gemini API analyses the text based on the **Psychological Emotive Tactics Emergency Response** framework.
+3. The Gemini API analyses the text based on the **Personal Empowerment Through Evidentiary Reclamation** framework.
 4. The application receives the analysis from the API.
 5. The results are formatted and presented to the user, with an option to download as a PDF.